sauoro/PocketMine-RS/README.md

 # PocketMine-RS 🦀🚀

-> “Me and my team of highly trained Rustaceans™ are thrilled to unveil the world’s first 100% totally‑not‑overengineered PocketMine‑MP rewrite in pure Rust.
-Because why settle for PHP when you can borrow without ever returning?”
+> "Me and my team of highly trained Rustaceans™ have finally done what no sane developer would attempt: rewriting PocketMine-MP in Rust.
+Why?
+Because PHP wasn’t giving us enough compile-time existential crises."
 > — Rustaceans Incorporated™

 ---